 Last show in original line-up, Artishock Soest – November 27, 2021

 To make a long story short, in April 2022 one could feel that we forgot to keep the clocks to the correct time to be able to continue in unison.
+A tough summer lies ahead for BeApple.
 For the first time in BeApple’s history, there is a personnel change (October 2022).
 And that again means a fairly different sound than you would expect at first glance.
 BeApple remains BeApple and even now we don’t shy away from going off the beaten track of the Beatles tribute circuit.
 The ‘twist’ of BeApple has evolved into an ‘out of the box’ approach of The Beatles.

 Beatles never get boring and BeApple proves that it still knows what to do as a live band from 2023 and beyond: remain surprisingly resourceful!